Testing Process for Athletes with an Impairment

 It is strongly recommended that notification, sample division and completion of paperwork will be conducted in the presence of a representative (who is not another member of DCP).

 During sample provision, the DCO/Chaperone will have a second observer present to observe them and their conduct.
-The athlete's representative can be present in addition to the second observer at the request of the athlete but neither the second observer or representative should directly observe the sample provision unless requested to do so by the athlete.
+Your representative can be present in addition to the second observer at your request, but neither the second observer or representative should directly observe the sample provision unless requested to do so by you.

 If you have a physical impairment:

 You will be asked if you require any assistance to provide your sample, and you must have a representative with you to sign any documentation if you are unable to do so.

 If you are a notified for a urine test and you have a catheter or drainage system, you must provide any equipment yourself and the DCO will observe the route of drainage.

 If you have a leg bag or are using self-catheterisation, you will be asked to use a new and preferably sealed set of equipment.
 If that is not possible you will be asked to fully drain your leg bag.

 You should take a representative with you if you know you will need help with the testing process.

 If you do not have a representative to help you then the DCO may assist.
 This applies to both a urine and blood tests.

 If you have an intellectual impairment: